H2020-InnoCyPES-ITN/Graph-Data-Model-for-Asset-Management-in-a-Distribution-Grid/README.md

 The extent to which the model respond to various queries is not limited to the presented use cases.
 Many more queries, including aggregation of data can also be done.

+To use:
+1. Install Neo4j with spatial data support.
+2. Run the Cypher script to create nodes, relationships, and indexes.
+3. Execute testing queries to validate use cases.

 ## References
 1. K. Sundsgaard, L. J. Mwinuka, M. Cafaro, J. Z. Hansen and G. Yang, "A Decentralised Relational Data Model for Reliability Studies of Medium-Voltage Cables," 2024 IEEE PES Innovative Smart Grid Technologies Europe (ISGT EUROPE), Dubrovnik, Croatia, 2024, pp. 1-5, doi: 10.1109/ISGTEUROPE62998.2024.10863105.